rockfireredmoon/sparkplayer-eartheternal-installer/README.md

 # sparkplayer-eartheternal-installer

-The Anubian War Installer - NSIS installer for Windows.
+Valkal's Shadow Installer - NSIS installer for Windows.
 This takes the SparkPlayer executables and "Earth Eternal - The Anubian War" assets and makes an installer pointing to the current Anubian War server.